TIP Integration Overview: OpenCTI

 - By default, the connector will download the feed list once every 24 hours.
 If a different interval is needed, add the value

-and provide it with an integer representing how many hours between runs are required. - By default, the connector will only import the first 10,000 indicators from the feed.
+greynoisee_intervaland provide it with an integer representing how many hours between runs are required. - By default, the connector will only import the first 10,000 indicators from the feed.
 To ingest more than that default limit, set the

-- The above sample sets the
+greynoise_limitvariable to a higher value, such as250000 - The above sample sets the

-to the latest version of the connector.
-You may wish to pin this to a specific version, such asopencti/connector-greynoise-vuln:6.6.18
+imageto the latest version of the connector.
+You may wish to pin this to a specific version, such asopencti/connector-greynoise-vuln:6.6.18 - Make sure to update values for

-all CVE IDs imported into OpenCTI will be automatically enriched.
-If this needs to be a manual process, set this value tofalse
+CONNECTOR_AUTO=trueall CVE IDs imported into OpenCTI will be automatically enriched.
+If this needs to be a manual process, set this value tofalse - Make sure to update the value for

-to be your GreyNoise API key.
+greynoise_keyto be your GreyNoise API key.
 You may wish to define this in your environment file for multiple connectors to use.

 When using environment variables, the configuration file will reference those, such as follows: